The secret to building an MVP that has it all

 Are potential customers willing to lose quality just because it is a simple test?

-Users are accustomed to a minimum of quality and they expect that of all products.
-You must be willing to walk the extra mile when developing the features of your product.
+Users are used to a minimum of quality, and they expect it of every product.
+You have to be willing to walk the extra mile when developing your features.

 We’ll give you a twist of approach!

 A while ago, the only thing we had in mind when building an MVP was that the product was functional enough.
-If the user could run at least 2–3 things perfectly, you had your well working MVP ready to go out in the world.
+If the user could run at least 2–3 things perfectly, you had your working MVP ready to go out into the world.

 Things have changed.
-Your end customer understands more, knows more and expects more even from an MVP.
+Your end customer understands more, knows more, and expects more — even from an MVP.
 So you have to provide a better experience: features, speed, fluidity, and design.
-This is the essential starting kit to compete with other products in your industry in the niche.
+This is the essential starting kit to compete with other products in your niche.

-Focus on building an MVP that is not only viable but marketable, desirable, delightful and lovable.
+Focus on an MVP that is not only viable but marketable, desirable, delightful and lovable.

 While building an MVP, keep in mind that a lot of people might like your product (which is awesome).
-But there is a huge difference between them and the ones that would pay for your product.
+But there is a huge difference between them and the people who would actually pay for your product.

-When testing your MVP, ask people if they would be willing to sell a certain amount of money in exchange for the features your product offers.
-If they are not, gather feedback, find what would they pay for and tweak your product.
-Analyze, fix and deploy again.
+When testing your MVP, ask people if they would be willing to spend a certain amount of money in exchange for the features your product offers.
+If they are not, gather feedback, find out what they would pay for, and tweak your product.
+Analyze, fix, and deploy again.

-A web and mobile app development agency might not be a bad idea after all — especially if you are a non-technical founder.
+Why an MVP development agency might be the smart move — especially if you are a non-technical founder.

-This one topic defines the quality of your end minimal viable product in every possible form.
-So you need to be very careful when choosing your web app development agency.
+This one choice defines the quality of your minimum viable product in every possible way.
+So you need to be very careful when choosing your MVP development agency.

-Here are a few reasons why we think working with an agency is a great idea for your startup:
+Here are a few reasons why working with an agency is a great idea for your startup:

 1. Their cross-functional team

-Think that you’ll need 6 different types of people to develop different parts of your MVP.
-As a startup, this can become very expensive.
-An agency’s team will always have all the resources needed to deliver the MVP that you want.
+You’ll need around 6 different types of people to develop the different parts of your MVP.
+As a startup, hiring them all can become very expensive.
+An agency’s team already has the resources needed to deliver the MVP you want.

 2. You won’t get better advice

-You are not the only founder they have had been working with.
-They know people, know stories and their hands have touched a considerable number of products.
-If you select an agency with a track record of building an MVP for startups, they will have a wealth of relevant knowledge and experience to bring to the project that you wouldn’t necessarily get from hiring a developer (or team of developers).
+You are not the only founder they have worked with.
+They know people, know stories, and their hands have touched a considerable number of products.
+If you pick an agency with a track record of MVP development for startups, they bring a wealth of relevant knowledge and experience that you wouldn’t necessarily get from hiring a single developer (or team of developers).

 3. They are in this with you

-They will care about your success, because building a powerful product is their main interest, so they will make you their main priority.
+They will care about your success, because building a powerful product is their main interest, so they will make you a priority.

-4. They take the team management off your plate
+4. They take team management off your plate

-You don’t have to manage the team, so you can put all your efforts into developing the business and providing constant feedback — it’s important.
+You don’t have to manage the team, so you can put all your energy into growing the business and giving constant feedback — which is important.

-5. An already formed team is always, but always a more powerful team
+5. An already-formed team is always a more powerful team

-One of the hidden gems of working with an agency is the fact that their team is, in most cases a powerful team.
-Simply because they already know each other, they know their strengths and weaknesses and know how to complete their skills as a team.
-This is one vital thing you’re going to strive hard to achieve from your team of freelancers.
-In most cases, they won't even know each other, so it becomes almost impossible to form them as a team, or it’s going to take you a while.
-The way a team communicates with their own members will directly reflect in the end result of your app.
+One of the hidden gems of working with an agency is that their team is, in most cases, a strong one.
+They already know each other, they know their strengths and weaknesses, and they know how to combine their skills as a team.
+That is one vital thing you would struggle to achieve with a team of freelancers.
+In most cases, freelancers won't even know each other, so forming them into a team is almost impossible, or it takes a long time.
+The way a team communicates internally directly shapes the end result of your app.

-While building an MVP a lot of people might get excited about your product (which is great).
-But, keep in mind that there is a huge difference between them and those who are actually paying for it.
+While building an MVP, a lot of people might get excited about your product (which is great).
+But keep in mind that there is a huge difference between them and the people who actually pay for it.

 One last tip: when testing your MVP, ask people if they would be willing to give a certain amount of money in exchange for the features your product offers.
-If they are not, gather feedback, find what would they pay for and tweak your product.
-Analyze, fix and deploy again.
+If they are not, gather feedback, find out what they would pay for, and tweak your product.
+Analyze, fix, and deploy again.
 There's no shortcut!

 If you'd like to read more about building your MVP, here is an article we recommend you start with.